turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * **Grit:** A combination of perseverance and passion
 * **Growth:** A belief that your abilities can be developed through dedication, hard work, and resiliency

+#### The How
+How are we actually going to do this?
+* Focus on professional skills:
+  * Communication
+  * Building teams
+  * Agile practices
+* Focus on job readiness:
+  * Outreach & Networking
+  * Resumes
+  * Cover Letters
+  * Interview Skills

-From this, we aim for students to develop a **self-awareness** that allows them to speak to their strengths and build connections with developers and others in this industry.
+Through all of these, we aim for students to develop a **self-awareness** that allows them to speak to their strengths and build connections with developers and others in this industry.

+#### Right Now
 Today, we're going to start building this self-awareness by talking through our strengths.

 ### Objectives